Phantom8015/Web2App/README.md

 ### Common problems
 1. Error during building: [ERR_ELECTRON_BUILDER_CANNOT_EXECUTE](https://github.com/electron-userland/electron-builder/issues/5134)
 2. Default electron icon after building.
 Caused by errors in getting your website's icon.
 3. Code isn't signed.
 A common problem faced when distributing your app.
+The MacOS builder automatically skips signing as it requires the $100 Apple Developer Fee.
 4. Any other problems, please create an issue in the issues tab.